Stay Informed: L.A. County Wildfire Updates and Resources

 - Food Pantry Locator (LA Food Bank)

-- World Central Kitchen is providing food to evacuees and first responders
+- World Central Kitchen is providing free hot meals

 - List of Food Pantries across LA County (Children’s Institute/Westside Food Bank)